brownbat/knowledge/math/combinations.md

 3. **Sports Team Selection (combination with constraint)**
     - **Problem**: A sports team has 10 players, including 4 seniors.
 They need to select 6 players to participate in an upcoming match, but at least 1 senior must be included in the selection.
 How many different ways can the team be selected?

 ### Combinations with Constraints

 If groups require _n_ members of some special subgroup, you have to subtract out each case where the constraint is not met.
-For example:
+For example...

 **Problem**: